Rich people have it so easy, don’t they?

 Maybe the Versace blazer is somewhat higher quality, and maybe it will last somewhat longer — honestly, I haven’t tested it, so I can’t say — but the biggest part of the price difference comes from the brand.
 And nobody, except for a few fashion-nuts, will care or even notice.

-I recommend you stick to affordable clothes, especially when you’re in the early stages of your style education.
+You should just stick to affordable clothes, especially when you’re in the early stages of your style education.
 Mistakes you make will hurt a lot less when you haven’t sacrificed half a month’s paycheck on them.

 You’re better off learning the ropes with clothes you can actually afford.

 False Belief 4: Cheap Clothes Can’t Be Stylish

 You think cheap clothes can’t be stylish, because you assume they’d be more expensive if they were — which seems like a logical conclusion.